Effective aspect ratio of helices in shear flow: Geometric effective aspect ratio

 As described in the introduction, the trajectories of an axisymmetric body with fore-aft symmetry in viscous shear flow are given by Jeffery Orbits that are fully determined by the ratio of the torque exerted on the body when it is held at rest with its axis along the gradient direction to the torque with its axis along the flow direction \cite{ISI:A1971I615100001}.
 Inspired by this result, we use this quantity for helices to define a geometric effective aspect ratio for helices, despite the fact that they are {\em not} axisymmetric, nor do they have fore-aft symmetry.

 Following Cox \cite{ISI:A1971I615100001}, we define a ($\psi$-dependent) geometrical aspect ratio for the helix as

-where $\tau_1$ is $\vb*{\tau}_f\cdot\hat{z}$ (as defined in Eq.
-9) when the helical axis is parallel to the gradient direction $\hat{y}$ ($\phi=0, \ \theta=0$) and $\tau_2$ is $\vb*{\tau}_f\cdot\hat{z}$ when the helical axis is parallel to the flow direction $\hat{x}$ ($\phi=\pi/2, \ \theta=0$).\\\\ Unlike the axisymmetric bodies studied by Cox, this definition does not uniquely specify the aspect ratio for a given geometry due to the dependence on the angle $\psi$.
+where $\tau_1$ is $\vb*{\tau}_f\cdot\hat{z}$ (as defined in Eq. \ref{eq:t0}) when the helical axis is parallel to the gradient direction $\hat{y}$ ($\phi=0, \ \theta=0$) and $\tau_2$ is $\vb*{\tau}_f\cdot\hat{z}$ when the helical axis is parallel to the flow direction $\hat{x}$ ($\phi=\pi/2, \ \theta=0$).\\\\ Unlike the axisymmetric bodies studied by Cox, this definition does not uniquely specify the aspect ratio for a given geometry due to the dependence on the angle $\psi$.
 Moreover, given that $\psi$ will change during an orbit, the situation is clearly more complicated, and the simple ratio of torques at fixed position will not be sufficient to precisely determine the trajectory.
-Nonetheless, we can still use Eq. \ref{rGpsi} to calculate an aspect ratio that depends only on the geometry and $\psi$ and investigate the extent to which that quantity is a useful predictor of the actual trajectories.
+Nonetheless, we can still use Eq. \ref{rGpsi} as an aspect ratio that depends only on the geometry and $\psi$ and investigate the extent to which that quantity is a useful predictor of the actual trajectories.
+Figure \ref{r_Gint} shows how $r_{\psi}$ (Eq. \ref{rGpsi}) varies with $a=\ell/r$, $n$ and $\psi$.